awillats/clinc/section_content/results1_impact_of_intervention.md

 !!!! - Explain why closed-loop helps - bidirectional variance control - 40% done

 [^intrinsic_var]: below the level set by added, independent/"private" sources
+>- while you can deliver open-loop inputs with titrated amounts of variance, you're often only able to add variance rather than subtract it, and the amount of variance you would add to the system is hard to predict a priori
+>- this is a key advantage of closed-loop control
+>  - which can have bidirectional influence over variance

 While a primary advantage of closed-loop interventions for circuit inference is its ability to functionally lesion indirect connections, another, more nuanced `(quantitative)` advantage of closed-loop control lies in its capacity to bidirectionally control output variance.
 While the variance of an open-loop stimulus can be titrated to adjust the output variance at a node, in general, an open-loop stimulus cannot reduce this variance below its instrinsic[^intrinsic_var] variability.
 That is, if the system is linear with gaussian noise,
 $$\mathbb{V}_{i}(C|S=\text{open},\sigma^2_S) \geq \mathbb{V}_{i}(C)$$
 More specifically, if the open-loop stimulus is statistically independent from the intrinsic variability[^open_loop_independent]